shrimpcast/shrimpcast/README.md

    Your instance will automatically reboot after the installation completes.
 > [!IMPORTANT]
-> SSL will be automtically configured.
-You **NEED** to have properly configured DNS records before running the script.
+> SSL will be automatically configured.
+You **MUST** have properly configured DNS records before running the script.

 3. (Optional) If you're using Cloudflare as a reverse proxy, run: